fenago/python-minicourses/Machine-Learning-REST-API/README.md

 - Also, update `RestClientAngularWeb\src\app\app.component.ts` line no **25** with `public-ip` on which jupyterLab is running.
 Use`localhost` if you running jupyterLab container locally.
 We will send rest call to flask api from the angular application.

+Install node modules by running `sudo npm install` in the second terminal.

 Now run the command `ng serve --host 0.0.0.0` from terminal inside the angular project folder if everything works as expected then open browser and navigate to `http://host-ip:4200/` and you will see the homepage with form to enter the data for prediction and you result will be on bottom coming from REST server